qbicsoftware/docs/template/{{ cookiecutter.folder_name }}/README.md

     {%- if 'development' in reports %}
 [Latest SNAPSHOT report]({{ reports['development'] }})
     {%- else %}
 We're sorry, there are no available SNAPSHOT reports for this project.
+Come back soon!
     {%- endif %}